Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/examples/New-AzWvdSessionHostManagement.md

 eastus     default Microsoft.DesktopVirtualization/hostpools/{hostPoolName}/sessionHostManagements
 ```

-This command creates a Windows Virtual Desktop SessionHostManagement on a HostPool.
+This command creates a Azure Virtual Desktop SessionHostManagement on a HostPool.